 Taking over-the-counter painkillers, such as paracetamol, may help to ease your symptoms.
 Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.

+The vaccine is offered to children at around 12 to 13 months old and again before they start school at three to five years.
 Older children and adults can also have the vaccine in two doses.
-Adults and children over 18 months can be given the two doses as close together as one month apart, but preferably three months apart.
+Adults and children over 18 months can have the two doses as close together as one month apart, but preferably three months apart.

 For sources and links to further information, see Resources.